Energy-Efficient Computation with DVFS using Deep Reinforcement Learning for Multi-Task Systems in Edge Computing: Introduction

-Soft real-time systems are often used for processing periodic tasks that are time-constrained but not strictly, and they have many applications.
-Here are some examples: optimized control software for automobiles ~\cite{minaeva2020control} involving periodical sensing, computing, and driving tasks that have real-time requirements; a smart-farm system where most communication is periodic~\cite{nobrega2019iot}; and a system that periodically monitors of soil health~\cite{ramson2021self}.
+Soft real-time systems play a critical role in various domains by enabling the processing of periodic tasks that are time-constrained but not strict.
+They have many applications in multiple fields.
+Here are some examples: an optimization control software for automobiles \cite{minaeva2020control} that involves periodic sensing, computing, and driving tasks with real-time requirements; a smart farm system where most communication is periodic \cite{nobrega2019iot}; and a system that periodically monitors soil health \cite{ramson2021self}.

 For these systems, performance and energy are two indicators that interest researchers.
+However, a system that can achieve high performance and save energy at the same time is almost impossible to realize, so achieving a balance between performance and energy consumption in such a soft real-time system is a key challenge.
 A previous work \cite{zhou2023cpu} modelled them as a single task with a single deadline system and proposed a model-free method to save energy for the system while ensuring performance.
 However, this modelling method has its limitations because of oversimplification.
 In real-world applications, there is usually more than one task in one period.
 Some of these tasks could contain dependencies that need to be executed sequentially, such as getting and processing data \cite{lee2022probabilistically} \cite{teslyuk2020optimal} \cite{manogaran2020isof}.
 Some tasks can be executed in parallel, such as the system using multiple sensors which can acquire data simultaneously \cite{salman2021systematic} \cite{liu2020continuous} \cite{yuan2021design}.
+This shows another challenge in managing the complexity of soft real-time periodic systems.

 The previous work \cite{zhou2023cpu} could not adequately model the complex situation with only a single task and a single deadline.
-In this work, we study systems that have multiple tasks in one period, and each of these tasks has its deadlines.
+In this work, we study systems that have multiple tasks in one period, and each of these tasks has a deadline.